sigmacomputing/sigmaquickstarts/site/sigmaguides/src/administration_api_code_samples/administration_api_code_samples.md

 If you prefer, you can use any non-production user you want, but we recommend creating a test user for this purpose.

-If you are not sure how to create a user (member) in Sigma, [please refer to this documentation.](https://help.sigmacomputing.com/docs/invite-people-to-your-organization).
+If you are not sure how to create a user (member) in Sigma, [please refer to this documentation.](https://help.sigmacomputing.com/docs/invite-people-to-your-organization)

 We created a test user using [Gmail's email alias](https://gmail.googleblog.com/2008/03/2-hidden-ways-to-get-more-from-your.html) feature.

 Our test user is called `sales_rep`.

-Make a note of the test user's memberId.
-Again, we could get this using the API, but in this example, we will just copy it from the URL, when looking at the user's profile from the `Administration` > `People` list:
+Make a note of the test user's `memberId.` Again, we could get this using the API, but in this example we will just copy it from the URL when looking at the user's profile from the `Administration` > `People` list:

 <img src="assets/apics8.png" width="800"/>